 My first book was published in 2013 as volume 19 in the Science and Culture in the Nineteenth Century series.

-In the USA, the hardback edition is available priced $31.50 with discount order form (pdf) until the end of January 2017 from the University of Pittsburgh Press (regular price $45).
+In the USA, the hardback edition is $45 direct from the publisher, University of Pittsburgh Press.

 In the UK, it’s £31 including postage from the distributor, Eurospan, if you use this postal order form (pdf).
 The book is also listed on the Eurospan website but at the higher price of £50.95.